Skip to content

 str

-JSON string representation of the user object.
+JSON string representation of the User object.

 Source code in plantdb/commons/auth/models.py